Xilinx/fpga24_routing_contest/docs/benchmarks.md

 ```

 For example the file name `vtr_mcml_unrouted.phys` denotes an unrouted FPGAIF
-physical netlist corresponding to the `mcml` design from the VTR benchmark
+Physical Netlist corresponding to the `mcml` design from the VTR benchmark
 suite.